Efficient Reasoning with Hidden Thinking: Experimental Results

-We adopt several challenging zero-shot benchmarks to verify the effectiveness of our proposed method, including MMStar~\cite{mmstar_dataset}, MMBench V1.1~\cite{mmbench}, MMVet~\cite{mmvet}, MathVista~\cite{mathvista}, AI2D~\cite{ai2d}, and HallusionBench~\cite{hallusionbench}.
+\textbf{Evaluation. } We adopt multiple challenging zero-shot benchmarks to verify the effectiveness of our proposed method, including MMStar~\citep{mmstar_dataset}, MMBench V1.1~\citep{mmbench}, MMVet~\citep{mmvet}, MathVista~\citep{mathvista}, AI2D~\citep{ai2d}, and HallusionBench~\citep{hallusionbench}.
 MMStar, MMBench, and MMVet evaluate general visual question-answering capabilities, while MathVista and AI2D assess mathematical and scientific reasoning.
 HallusionBench, in contrast, targets language hallucinations and visual illusions.
-We use the VLMEvalKit~\cite{duan2024vlmevalkit} as the evaluation pipeline to ensure a fair comparison.
-We use GPT-4o~\cite{achiam2023gpt4_tech_report} for evaluation on the MMVet and MathVista datasets, while exact match evaluation is applied to other datasets using VLMEvalKit.
-For Heima Decoder, we split the \texttt{LLaVA-CoT-100k} dataset for train and test separately.
-We evaluate the fine-tuned Heima Decoder on test set which contain 4300 samples with metrics including BLEU-4~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, ROUGE~\cite{lin2004rouge}, and BERTScore~\cite{zhang2019bertscore}.
-Additionally, we adopt GPT-4o for the similarity analysis.
+We use the VLMEvalKit~\citep{duan2024vlmevalkit} as the evaluation pipeline to ensure a fair comparison.
+We reproduce the evaluation results of LLaVA-CoT to get the number of generated tokens.
+GPT-4o~\citep{achiam2023gpt4_tech_report} is adopted for evaluation on the MMVet and MathVista datasets, while exact match evaluation is applied to other datasets using VLMEvalKit.
+For Heima, we split the \texttt{LLaVA-CoT-100k} dataset for train and test separately.
+We evaluate fine-tuned interpreters on test set which contain 4300 samples with metrics including BLEU-4~\citep{papineni2002bleu}, METEOR~\citep{banerjee2005meteor}, ROUGE~\citep{lin2004rouge}, BERTScore~\citep{zhang2019bertscore}, and similarity analysis from GPT-4o.